-1. When notification of withdrawal or cancellation is received in writing on an official Perry Technical Institute Termination of Enrollment Form.

-- 2. When the student is dismissed for a violation of a published school policy. - 3.
-When a student, without notice, fails to attend class for 30 calendar days.
+- When notification of withdrawal or cancellation is received in writing on an official Perry Technical Institute Termination of Enrollment Form. - 2) When the student is dismissed for a violation of a published school policy. - When a student, without notice, fails to attend class for three consecutive days.